The Elements of Style: Reception

 Pullum has argued, for example, that the authors misunderstood what constitutes the passive voice, and he criticized their proscription of established and unproblematic English usages, such as the split infinitive and the use of which in a restrictive relative clause.
 On Language Log, a blog about language written by linguists, he further criticized The Elements of Style for promoting linguistic prescriptivism and hypercorrection among Anglophones, and called it "the book that ate America's brain".

-The Boston Globe review described The Elements of Style Illustrated (2005), with illustrations by Maira Kalman, as an "aging zombie of a book ... a hodgepodge, its now-antiquated pet peeves jostling for space with 1970s taboos and 1990s computer advice".
+Jan Freeman, reviewing for The Boston Globe in 2005 described the latest edition of The Elements of Style Illustrated (2005), with illustrations by Maira Kalman, as an "aging zombie of a book ... a hodgepodge, its now-antiquated pet peeves jostling for space with 1970s taboos and 1990s computer advice".

-Nevertheless, many contemporary authors still recommend it highly.
-Their praise tends to focus on its characterization of good writing and how to achieve it, grammar being just one element of that purpose.
-In On Writing (2000, p.
-11), Stephen King writes: "There is little or no detectable bullshit in that book.
-(Of course, it's short; at eighty-five pages it's much shorter than this one.)
-I'll tell you right now that every aspiring writer should read The Elements of Style.
-Rule 17 in the chapter titled Principles of Composition is 'Omit needless words.'
-I will try to do that here."

-In 2011, Tim Skern remarked that The Elements of Style "remains the best book available on writing good English".